St. Elizabeth's flood (1421): Cause of the flood

 The cause of the flood was a powerful extratropical cyclone.
 Water from the storm in the North Sea surged up the rivers causing the dikes to overflow and break through.
 The flood reached a large sea arm between south Holland and Zeeland (or Zealand), destroying the Grote Hollandse Waard.
 At the lower point where the flood water reached the city of Dordrecht is the point where flood water still remains today.

+Cat and cradle legend

+According to legend, the water carried away a baby along with its crib and a cat.
+After the flood receded, people ventured out to assess the survivors.
+They spotted a cradle floating on the water and prepared for the worst: the chances of the baby surviving seemed slim.
+As the cradle approached the shore, they noticed a cat leaping frantically from one corner to another, desperately maintaining balance.
+It turned out, the cat's acrobatics managed to keep the crib upright, preventing it from overturning.
+The cat allegedly succeeded so well that even the peacefully sleeping baby's bedding remained dry.
+The artist Lawrence Alma-Tadema captured this legend in his 1856 painting "The Inundation of The Biesbosch".
+The baby was purportedly Beatrix de Rijke.